 It means you have followers.
 Nothing more, nothing less.
 Leaders aren’t magic, aren’t rare, don’t have skills or abilities beyond what anybody else has.

-Normally I would let such comments go and move on with my life; knowing that such comments are often made out of ignorance.
-However and unfortunately, this is actually a common perception in some circles.
+Normally I would let such comments go and move on with my life, knowing that such comments are often made out of ignorance.
+However and unfortunately, this is a common perception in some circles.
 In my practice, breaking leadership down into simplicity is required more often than not.
 Surely, this situation is similar.
 So let’s take a moment to examine that statement and see if we can’t find some clarity.

 How Do Leaders Get Followers?

-A true follower (an adherent or true devotee of a particular person, cause, or activity) is someone that chooses to follow someone else that they believe can ultimately satisfy a particular need.
+A true follower (an adherent or true devotee of a particular person, cause, or activity) chooses to follow someone else they believe can ultimately satisfy a particular need.
 If available, they will often join a group of other followers in the hope that their collective activity will aid in the satisfaction of their needs.
 Look no further than a presidential election to see this truth.
 You will also notice that groups often break up after the perceived need has been satisfied or when the realization of failure exists.
-Consider northern Spain’s separatist group “Eta” which recently announced that they are disbanding after 50 years of terror.
+Consider northern Spain’s separatist group “Eta,” which recently announced that they are disbanding after 50 years of terror.

 Logically speaking, followers simply would not exist if the ability to satisfy that particular need was something that everyone else in the group naturally had.
-There is no doubt that exceptions exist here but generally speaking, this is the case.
+There is no doubt that exceptions exist here, but generally speaking, this is the case.

 Are Leaders Magic?